cablelabs/micronets-gw/micronets-gw-service/README.md

 In this case, you can start the Micronets gateway service using:

 ```
-MICRONETS_DHCP_CONFIG=config.MockDevelopmentConfigWithWebsocket python ./runner.py
+python ./runner.py -c config.MockDevelopmentConfigWithWebsocket
 ```

-To exit the virtual envonment use `deactivate`.
+To exit the virtual environment use `deactivate`.
 You can continue working with the Micronets gateway service by running `workon micronets-gw-service`.

 ## Micronets Gateway REST Interface